nitromacchiato/kickback/README.md

-1. If the user is logged in and their school email is verified then display the add a playlist button
+1. Only if the user is logged in and their school email is verified that we then display the add a playlist button.
+If not we display the Add School button so the user can select their university and verify their school email.

 ```javascript